meldurson/AllTameable/README.md

 * Open the TameList file and modify to your hearts content, including adding creatures that are added by mods as long as it follows the correct format.
 * If you have a Tamelist that you want to share, feel free to send it to me through Discord.

-__Note:__ The new TameList <del>is optional</del> _is now required_, if you already have the original config file you do not need to download any extra files.
-The TameList file with override if it is found when loaded, otherwise the "meldurson.valheim.AllTameable.cfg" is used to create a new TameList.

 ### [Configuration](https://valheim.thunderstore.io/package/Meldurson/AllTameableTamingOverhaul/wiki/572-how-to-format-the-tamelist/)